CCI-MOC/xdmod-cntr/XdmodAID.md

 #xdmod-openstack

+The script xdmod-openstack required to be rewritten as the one that was there was using ceilometer.
+In the first iteration I was using the structure documented in the documentation, however, after discussing it with the xdmod team it was recommended that I use their "openstack" structure.
+It is a bit different and it is the one that they provide test data for.
+I went with their recommendation and changed the code to use the openstack structure.

+Once I found their test data, I was able to use that to confirm my setup was working for cloud data.
+I was also able to use their test data to understand the details of the format and

+There seem to be 2 stages of verification.
+The first is to confirm that file has the correct format.
+Generally, the file should have strings.
+The second stage will unpack the data from the first stage and ensure that the second stage has the correct format before it is inserted into database.

 #xdmod-openshift

 This was mainn's constribution to this project.
 Currently it runs within the container that is built from the Docker.moc-xdmod docker file.

+What this script does is to make openshift look like a slurm cluster to xdmod.
+The log files can be shreadded and ingested in the same manner

 My current recommendations (also in the issues),